 “We’re getting veggies in them while they’re still young, so they can grow up big and strong,” says an ecstatic Chef Makhiba.

-Remember to watch the video until the end, and hit the heart icon below, to stand to WIN a Food Lover’s Market voucher to the value of R2 000.
-At the end of the video series, the chef with the most votes will receive R25 000 to donate to their featured child and youth care centre.
+At the end of the video series, one lucky chef with the most votes will receive R25 000 to donate to their featured child and youth care centre.